ke4roh/rpi-calendar/README.md

 ![Photo of the finished product mounted on a wall near clipboards, dry-erase, and files.](photos/Overview.jpg)

 ## Ingredients
-1. Raspberry Pi 3 B
+1. Raspberry Pi (I used model 3 B)
 2. 2.5 A USB power supply
 3. Short HDMI cable - see [photo of the back](photos/Back.jpg)
 4. 32" LCD TV with HDMI input (I got one on Craigslist for $5)